khrt/Raisin/README.md

 # PARAMETERS

-A request parameters are available through the `params` `HASH`.
+Request parameters are available through the `params` `HASH`.
 This includes GET, POST and PUT parameters, along with any named parameters you specify in your route strings.